magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/skyler-xue.md

 # course
 course: "Geometry I"
 # biography
-bio: "Skyler Xue is a student from the Science, Mathematics, Computer Science Magnet Program at Montgomery Blair High School with a passion for mathematics.
-He has qualified for the AIME multiple times since 6th grade."
+bio: "Skyler Xue is a rising junior in the Science, Mathematics, and Computer Science Magnet Program at Montgomery Blair High School.
+He has received numerous honors in STEM competitions and has conducted research in Quantum Physics, Biochemistry, and Public Health.
+As a SIMIS International Scholarship winner, he was invited to attend the 2024 Yau Mathcamp, a rigorous program for mathematically talented and motivated high schoolers to explore creative problem-solving and engage in research projects.
+Additionally, he has been selected for the 2024 Brin Maryland Mathematics Camp.
+Beyond academics and research, Skyler actively volunteers for STEM education, traffic safety, and youth health initiatives, dedicating over 500 hours to community service.
+In his free time, he enjoys singing, reading, cooking, and playing chess.

+Accomplishments: 4x AIME qualifier, 2x USABO Open Exam Honorable Mention, USACO Silver Division, 4x ACSL Finalist, 3x President&#39;s Volunteer Service Award - Gold, MATHCOUNTS State top 10, Grand Honors and Study of Exceptional Talent (SET) Member of the Johns Hopkins Center for Talented Youth"

 # accomplishments
 #accomplishments: